astrohart/MFR/MFR.Settings.Profiles.Actions.Constants/README.md

 ##### Summary

-Available actions for use when working with configuration.
+Available actions for use when working with configuration profiles.

 <a name='M-MFR-Settings-Profiles-Actions-Constants-ProfileCollectionActionType-#ctor-System-Guid-'></a>
 ### #ctor(messageId) `constructor`